ueberfuhr-samples/sbom/docs/SBOM.md

 - ... enable faster response to incidents and regulatory inquiries.
 - ... can be integrated into financial institutions' ICT risk management frameworks to streamline DORA compliance.

-## How to implement SBOMs?
+## How to implement them?

 Implementing an SBOM effectively requires choosing the right tools, integrating it into your development workflow, and ensuring ongoing security monitoring.
 Here’s how to do it:
 1. Choose the right SBOM format
 2. Use automated SBOM generation tools
-3. Integrate SBOM into DevSecOps
+3. Integrate SBOM Generation into CI/CD Pipelines
-4. Manage 3rd-party and open-source risks
+4. Use SBOMs for Security & Compliance
-5. Ensure regulatory compliance (DORA, NIS2, ...)
+5. Share and Distribute SBOMs Securely

 ### Choose the right SBOM format